InBetweenNames/gentooLTO/README.md

 ### LTO problems

 Some packages don't fully respect LDFLAGS, for various reasons.
 These tend to manifest around link time with unresolved symbol errors.
-My first strategy for dealing with these is to try building the package with `-ffat-lto-objects` enabled (that's in `env/ltofat.conf`).
+My first strategy for dealing with these is to try building the package with `-ffat-lto-objects` enabled (`*FLAGS+=-ffat-lto-objects`).
 If the unresolved symbols belong to an external library, I usually rebuild that one with `-ffat-lto-objects` too, because the current package being emerged isn't properly handling the LTO flags and it wants to link against the non LTOed symbols.
-Sometimes, however, the package itself just doesn't like LTO for some reason, and you have to disable it.
-That's when I make it use the "no-LTO" configuration in `env/nolto.conf`.
+Sometimes, however, the package itself just doesn't like LTO for some reason, and you have to disable it entirely (`*FLAGS-=-flto*`)

 ### Graphite problems

-I've never actually yet emerged a package that causes the Graphite optimizations to emit bad code with, but sometimes the Graphite optimizer itself crashes during compiletime.
-If this is the case, I'll usually use the "LTO-with-no-Graphite" configuration in `env/ltonographite.conf` and this will work.
+I've never actually yet emerged a package that causes the Graphite optimizations to emit bad code with, but sometimes the Graphite optimizer itself crashes during compilation.
+If this is the case, I'll usually use the "LTO-with-no-Graphite" configuration: `*FLAGS-="${GRAPHITE}"`

 ### -O3 problems

 These are rare, but they do happen.
 When this happens, I usually force down to `-O2` (which disables Graphite implicitly in this configuration) using the `env/O2*.conf` configs.
 Some packages are sensitive to both `-O3` and `LTO`, so I've included both an LTOed and non-LTOed `-O2` configurations for this purpose.

-### Patches

-I do include a small patch to Firefox in the `patches` directory to allow it to build with LTO.
-It's a small buildsystem patch that was on a bug report.
-I usually only go through the trouble to include a patch in `patches` if one already exists.
-The `ltoize` tool will automatically grab this for you.

 ### A special note about Perl 5

 Perl 5 in general does not play nice with LTO ([see this reddit comment](https://www.reddit.com/r/Gentoo/comments/6z8s8m/a_gentoo_portage_configuration_for_building_with/dmuhohy/)).
-Packages which use Perl 5 or have `perl` in their USE flags may require the `ltofat.conf` configuration, or in the worst case `nolto.conf`.
+Packages which use Perl 5 or have `perl` in their USE flags may require the `-ffat-lto-objects` configuration, or in the worst case no LTO at all.
 This does not appear to be something that can be fixed easily for Perl 5, so we'll have exercise caution.
 Perl 6 is unaffected, however.

 ## My own configuration

-Right now I'm on glibc 2.26, so some packages fail to build because of that alone.
+Right now I'm on glibc 2.27, so some packages fail to build because of that alone.
 Notably versions of GCC < 7.0 have some problems here currently.
-I also run the latest stable binutils (2.29) as well.
+I also run the latest stable binutils (2.30) as well.
 My compiler at this time is GCC 8.1.0.
 I do have [SSP](http://wiki.osdev.org/Stack_Smashing_Protector) and [PIE](https://en.wikipedia.org/wiki/Position-independent_code#Position-independent_executables) disabled for the time being, but this is by means no requirement to run this config.

 Most Gentoo-ers have `-march=native -O2` in their `CFLAGS` and `CXXFLAGS`.
 Using `-march` is a good idea as it allows GCC to tune it's code generation to your specific processor.
 I've enabled LTO, Graphite, and `-O3` in mine, which can be found in `make.conf.lto`.
 I also pass all compiler options to the linker as well in `LDFLAGS`, which is necessary for LTO to work.

 My Portage profile is `default/linux/amd64/17.1/desktop/plasma`.